SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 - a _rule_ that identifies UI element using _tags_  and thus determines the condition for its application (see [`tags` field](#fields)).
 - a collection of _properties_ that either identify formatting styles (see [`properties` field](#fields)) or refer to styling values from the `values` collection.

-The `values` collection contralizes styling values that can be referenced by the style rule properties instead of being duplicated, enabling their reuse across multiple contexts and easy maintenance of the stylesheet.
-For example, the company's brand colors, which are expected to be used across the entire website, can be centralized in the `values` object and referenced by style rules whenever necessary instead of being specified multiple times.
+The `values` collection contralizes styling values that can be referenced by style rule properties, avoiding duplication.
+This enables their reuse across various contexts and simplifies stylesheet maintenance.
+For example the company's brand colors can be centralized in the `values` object, as they are expected to be used throughout the website, and tyle rules can then reference them whenever needed.

 ```
 styles